4.2 Cardiac Rehabilitation Phases

 - Decompensated heart failure (resting dyspnea, new third heart sound)

-- Resting SpO2 below the parameter set in the plan of care (commonly less than 88-90%)
+- Resting SpO2 below the plan-of-care parameter (commonly less than 88-90%)

 On post-op day 3 following CABG, a PTA is about to start morning treatment.
-The patient says, 'My nurse said I can use my walker now - can you let me push it with both arms to feel sturdy?'
+The patient says, 'My nurse said I can use my walker now - can you let me push down on it with both arms to feel sturdy?'
 The best PTA response is:

 A PTA arrives for an outpatient Phase II session.
 The patient's pre-exercise BP is 212/96 mmHg and they report a 'pressure' in the chest at rest.
 The PTA should: